Casper Holstein: Political activism

-Holstein was a major donor towards charitable purposes such as building dormitories at black colleges, as well as financing many of the neighborhood's artists, writers, and poets during the Harlem Renaissance.
-Holstein helped put several Harlem residents through college, with one of his beneficiaries graduating from Harvard University.
-He also provided direct aid to his community, giving food baskets to those in need.
+Holstein was a major donor towards charitable purposes such as building dormitories at Black colleges, as well as financing many of the neighborhood's artists, writers, and poets during the Harlem Renaissance.

 He bought the mortgage on the New York hall of the Universal Negro Improvement Association.
 He was a supporter of Marcus Garvey.
 He also helped establish a Baptist school in Liberia and supported an orphanage in Gary, Indiana.

-He supported the literary arts.
-He was a financial contributor to the literary banquets hosted by Opportunity: A Journal of Negro Life.
+Holstein supported the literary arts and was a financial contributor to the literary banquets hosted by Opportunity: A Journal of Negro Life.
 He also wrote for Opportunity, especially on topics relating to the Virgin Islands.

 Virgin Islands

 Holstein felt connected to the Virgin Islands and provided economic aid to the islands, spending more than $250,000 in Saint Croix.
-He and P. H. Savory worked to provide financial support and even unofficial banking services to Virgin Islanders in New York.

-Holstein was against martial rule in the Virgin Islands, going to the Federal government of the United States to lobby against "naval rule" of the islands.
-He believed that citizens of the Virgin Islands were being mistreated and their freedom of speech was not respected.
-Holstein lobbied the government through the Virgin Islands Congressional Council of New York.
-He also worked with the American Civil Liberties Union (ACLU) and Roger Nash Baldwin to fight on behalf of the Virgin Islands' people.
-He even purchased a $3,000 full page ad in The Washington Post to promote his activism.
-One of Opportunity magazine's editors, Eric D. Walrond, called him "the liberator of the Virgin Islands."
-When the people of the Virgin Islands were finally considered American citizens, Holstein's work had reached fruition.

-Holstein provided hurricane relief for his native Virgin Islands in 1924 and 1928 providing large sums of money and building materials.
+Holstein was against martial rule in the Virgin Islands, going to the federal government of the United States to lobby against "naval rule" of the islands.
+Holstein provided hurricane relief for his native Virgin Islands in 1924 and 1928, providing large sums of money and building materials.